top of page

 Celebration

-On April 26, 2023, a celebration for the end of the project saw 100 guests crowd into the Tom Peterson Room at the Hinton Municipal Library.
+On April 26, 2023, a celebration for the end of the project saw over 100 guests crowd into the Tom Peterson Room at the Hinton Municipal Library.
 It was a fitting tribute to Tom's reputation in the community.
 The Jasper Fitzhugh wrote an article on the project, and CBC Edmonton interviewed our Manager and Vice-President.
+In autumn 2023, we transferred the collection to the Coal Branch Archives

 We are so grateful to the people who made this possible: the Peterson family, donors, Hinton Historical Society board, the Hinton Municipal Library staff and board, the Hinton community, and many more.